youkpan/hayoou_safe_driving_android/README.md

-# YOLOV4 Tiny + Ultra fast lane detection on Android with 8 FPS!
+# YOLOX Tiny + Ultra fast lane detection on Android with 8 FPS!

 Tested with HONOR 20PRO Kirin 980